-The flow tables of an OpenFlow switch are sequentially numbered, starting at 0.
+The flow tables of an OpenFlow switch are numbered in the order they can be traversed by packets, starting at 0.
 Pipeline processing always starts at the first flow table: the packet is first matched against flow entries of flow table 0.
 Other flow tables may be used depending on the outcome of the match in the first table.